Every September, Apple launches new iPhones and, despite how crazy 2020 has been, the company looks set to do the same this year.

 Click to expand

-The iPhone 12 looks set to have one of the most significant redesigns of any recent iPhone.
+The iPhone 12 series looks set to have one of the most significant redesigns of any recent iPhone.

 While the iPhone X, XS, and 11 series all featured curved sides.
 However, it's expected that the iPhone 12 series will feature flattened sides, similar to the current iPad Pros and reminiscent of the old iPhone SE.